 A developmental ontology of architectural transition pathways - Some taxa, such as Pegea spp. and Traustedtia spp., retain the transversal double-chain architecture throughout the growth and development of the blastozooids in the chain.
 This architecture is characterized by a dorsoventral zooid-stolon angle of ~90°, with ventral attachment to the chiral neighbor and lateral attachment to the lateral neighbors (Fig. 2A).
 These chains move parallel to the oral-aboral axis of their zooids, at an angle orthogonal to the length of the chain.
 Often, we find colonies of Pegea species moving in a coiled formation, where the transversal chain is curled up on the oral-aboral-normal plane.
 Most other species do not retain this developmentally basal architecture, but instead modify the orientation, rotation, and position of the zooids relative to each other and the axis of the chain during development (Fig. 5).
 We observed that the developmental series of all salp species (Fig. 3) with non-transversal adult architectures fall under three distinct developmental transition pathways (Fig. 6).

 First there is the pathway that leads to the architectures found in Cyclosalpa spp.
 These blastozooid chains continue their development in a transversal arrangement (dorsoventral zooid-stolon angle of 90°) but grow peduncles that separate the zooids from the stolon attachment point and from their chiral ventral neighbor.
 Moreover, discrete sets of budding salps bundle together, where the attachment points of their peduncles remain attached to a central point and detached from other sets.
 These radial aggregations (whorls) are formed by two chiral, bilaterally symmetrical, semicircular sets of zooids (Ritter & Johnson 1911).
 In the first stage of the transformation, the whorl architecture is formed.
 These zooids are packed together tightly in a wheel shape due to the short peduncles (Fig. 2B).
 These are found in many Cyclosalpa species such as C. affinis, C. quadriluminis Berner, 1955, and C. bakeri Ritter, 1905.
 In C. affinis, these whorls remain attached to each other for a longer time than in other species and adult whorls can often be found conjoined.
-A further stage in this transformation is the cluster architecture, where the peduncles grow so long that zooids are no longer attached laterally to each other (Fig. 2C) and can freely bob around and end up arranged in hemispherical sets.
+A further stage in this transformation is the cluster architecture, where the peduncles grow so long that zooids are no longer attached laterally to each other (Fig. 2C) and can freely bob around and end up arranged in hemispherical or spherical sets.
 These are found in other Cyclosalpa species such as C. sewelli Metcalf, 1927, C. pinnata (Forskål, 1775), and C. polae Sigl, 1912.
 These cluster bundles typically contain many more zooids than those in whorls.
 It is unclear whether these cluster architectures ever go through a distinct ‘whorl’ stage in their development.
 The developing colonies we observed do go through a similar zooid-stolon allometry as their whorl-shaped counterparts, though the serial neighbor zooid detachment (Fig. 6) may occur before the release of the radial aggregations.